venkatraj/js-notes/Part 1/05. Data Types/5.10 Destructuring assignments/Destructuring-assignments.md

 ```

-## Destructuring in function paramter
+## Destructuring in function parameter
 ```js

     // we pass object to function